Personal Identity and Uploading Mark

 the no-branching argument, which may be schematized as follows (where “P” stands for “premise” and “C” for “conclusion”): The

-Multiple replicas X, Y, Z…. of an individual O (the original) are numerically
+X, Y, Z…. of an individual O (the original) are numerically non-identical with

-Therefore, not all replicas X, Y, Z… preserve personal identity of O.7 It is
+not all replicas X, Y, Z… preserve personal identity of O.7 It is worth

-worth distinguishing this argument from a similar but less serious objection.
+distinguishing this argument from a similar but less serious objection.
+The

-The less serious objection is that if there are a thousand replicas, then they
+less serious objection is that if there are a thousand replicas, then they will

 will not fit in the same cab, for example, and so will have different